mrloop/mrloop.github.com/_posts/2020-08-21-web-ext-react.markdown

 title: "ReactJS WebExtensions"
 comments: true
 categories: [JavaScript, ReactJS]
+excerpt: "I wanted to write a WebExtension for Firefox and Chrome in ReactJS, with little configuration in the simplest possible manner, using create-react-app"
 ---

 I wanted to write a [WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for Firefox and Chrome in [ReactJS](https://reactjs.org), with little configuration in the simplest possible manner, using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and [web-ext](https://github.com/mozilla/web-ext), I couldn't find any guides or instructions online so this is the setup I used. [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) is the recommended tool for creating new single page applications in React.